MaryHal/Barrage/README.md

     LUA_CPATH="../lib/libbarrage.so" lua myFile.lua

 Keep in mind the lua executable version should match the lua version linked to build this project.
 This matters if you are using something like [LÖVE](https://love2d.org/), which uses luajit internally.
 To use Barrage with LÖVE you have to build libbarrage.so with luajit instead of lua.
+The module is named `barrageC`.

 #### Example (pseudo-)code: